magento/merchdocs/src/payment/klarna-setup.md

 1. In the left sidebar under _On-site messaging_, choose **Placements**.

 1. Scroll down to examine the different message styles that are available and choose the one(s) that you want to use for the product page and shopping cart.

-Then, copy the block(s) of code to the text editor below the other two installation scripts.
+1. Copy the block(s) of code to the text editor below the other two installation scripts.

    Take note of the `data-key` value in each script.
 This value corresponds to the _Product placement_ field in the Magento configuration.
 You now have all the information necessary to complete the Magento configuration.